Prestwold Hall: The Packe Family

-Prestwold Hall has been the seat of the Packe family for over 360 years since it was acquired by Sir Christopher Packe (1595 – 1682) in 1649, shortly after the death of Charles I. He was nominated by Oliver Cromwell to be one of the sixty who were to create a Upper House, and he introduced the Humble Petition and Advice to Parliament, being an offer of hereditary monarchy to Cromwell.
+Prestwold Hall has been the seat of the Packe family for over 360 years since it was acquired by Sir Christopher Packe (1595 – 1682) in 1649, shortly after the death of Charles I. He was nominated by Oliver Cromwell to be one of the sixty who were to create an Upper House, and he introduced the Humble Petition and Advice to Parliament, being an offer of hereditary monarchy to Cromwell.
 This was the apex of his rise to fame and fortune.
 The Restoration came, however, and it was remembered that Christopher, ‘Lord Packe,’ late Lord Mayor of London, had been one of the aldermen who proclaimed the abolition of the monarchy in May 1649.
 Regicides had been among his intimate friends.
 In August 1660, Packe was disqualified from holding any public office, and retired to Prestwold, where he lived to the age of 87.

 In the 1760s, Charles James Packe (1726 – 1816) rebuilt the Hall, and soon after created the park around it.
 Standing on the northern part of the East Lawn runs a line of cedars, already in 1780 said to be of notable size.
 Five years after Charles William Packe (1792 – 1867) inherited Prestwold in 1837, the house was largely remodelled by the defining Scottish architect William Burn.
 One of his earliest English commissions, it is one of the finest examples of a William Burn house in the neoclassical style.
 The interior of the house is noted for its exceptional marbled plaster work in the Italian style, remarkable for both the scale and the quality of the work.
 Within the house, there is a notable collection of twentieth century portraiture and of eighteenth century English and European furniture.
 Prestwold Hall passed to the Drury-Lowe family in 1936 when Penelope Mary, the daughter of Sir Edward Hussey Packe, married John Drury Boteler Drury-Lowe (1905-1960).
 Drury-Lowe adopted the additional surname of Packe – his son, Simon Jasper Packe-Drury-Lowe (1938-2015) inherited the house and estate either at the death of his father in 1960, or at the death of his mother in 1981.

 Prestwold Hall remains to this day the home of the Packe-Drury-Lowe family.